All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Runners on medication face a unique challenge: the medication wants you to eat less, but your training demands adequate fuel.
 Balance these forces:

-• Protein priority: 0.7 to 1.0 grams per pound of body weight daily.
-Essential for muscle repair and red blood cell production, both critical for runners.
+• Protein priority: 0.7 to 1.0 grams per pound of body weight daily. important for muscle repair and red blood cell production, both critical for runners.

 • Pre-run fuel is non-negotiable: Even if appetite is zero, eat something before runs over 45 minutes.
 A banana, energy bar, or toast with honey provides the glycogen your muscles need.